Atlantic Coast Conference: Field hockey

-The ACC has won 21 of the 41 NCAA Championships in field hockey.
+The ACC has won 22 of the 42 NCAA Championships in field hockey.
 Maryland won 8 as a member of the ACC.

 Golf

-Of the current ACC members, 12 sponsor men's golf and 10 sponsor women's golf.
+Of the current ACC members, 14 sponsor both men's and women's golf, Georgia Tech sponsors only men's golf, Miami sponsors only women's golf, and Pitt and Syracuse do not sponsor the sport at all.
 Four team national championships in men's golf and seven national titles in women's golf have been won by ACC members while in the conference, led by the Duke women's team that has won seven national titles since 1999.
-In addition, two more team national titles, one in men's golf and one in women's golf, have been won by current ACC members before they joined the conference.
+In addition, 14 more team national titles, 11 in men's golf and 3 in women's golf, have been won by current ACC members before they joined the conference, led by Stanford (8 men's, 2 women's).